 Like other eating disorders, treatment for bulimia nervosa needs to help both your physical and mental health.
 Early treatment is the best way to help you towards a full recovery.
 The journey can be difficult, but you can get there with the right help and commitment.

 A GP experienced in supporting people with an eating disorder is a good first point of contact.
 Once bulimia nervosa is diagnosed, your doctor can help you assemble a team of healthcare professionals who will be best suited to help you.

 The types of healthcare professional who might be involved include:

 - a family therapist

 - a social worker.

 Most people with bulimia nervosa are treated outside a hospital setting.
 However, if the condition is severe, temporary treatment in a hospital might be needed.
-Outpatient treatment and day programs can also be very helpful in supporting people as they make changes to behavioural, thinking and eating patterns.
+Outpatient treatment and day programs can also be very helpful in supporting people as they make changes to their patterns of behaviour, thinking and eating.

 Other treatment options include medications and supplements for any physical symptoms and, in some cases, medication to help your mental health (for example, antidepressants)